-I work with leaders who are action takers: who want to develop their own performance as well as their team’s effectiveness.
+I work with ambitious women who want to develop their own performance as well as their team’s.
 I work with organisations who recognise and value the differences between the communication and leadership styles of men and women.

 You may well be asking yourself all sorts of questions about your effectiveness, your career, your career goals, your talent pipeline, the kind of questions my clients ask me when I start working with them: